BA Future Pilot Programme is now closed.

 Phase 3.
 Advanced Flight Training

 Having passed all ground training subjects and with approximately 50 hours flown already, you will now exclusively focus on flying.
-By week 47, you will have completed 120 hours of single engine flying, followed by 31.3 hours of twin engine flying culminating in the multi-engine (ME) CPL and IR flight tests.
+By week 47, you will have completed 120 hours of single engine flying, followed by 31.3 hours of twin engine flying on our new fleet of Diamond Aircraft, culminating in the multi-engine (ME) CPL and IR flight tests.
 All flying instructors at FTEJerez are EASA licence holders and hold at least an ICAO 5 English Language Competency.
 Over three quarters are native English speakers.

 The EASA maximum students/flight instructor ratio is limited to 6 to 1, but at FTEJerez we achieve a lower student/flight instructor ratio to ensure that the personalised instruction and individualised approach of our training is continued throughout your course.